CYGNET THEATRE ANNOUNCES PLAYWRIGHTS IN PROCESS: NEW PLAY FESTIVAL WORKSHOPS

-Cygnet Theatre, in collaboration with Playwrights Project, is proud to present the second annual Playwrights in Process: New Play Festival.
+Cygnet Theatre, in collaboration with Playwrights Project, has announced that it will present the second annual Playwrights in Process: New Play Festival.
 Cygnet Theatre has long been committed to celebrating human stories through the medium of Live Theatre.
 In addition to presenting four readings of new plays, the three-day festival will include workshops for audiences, playwrights, and theatre artists.

 The series of workshops is designed to introduce curious audiences to the art of new play development.
 An additional engaging feature for attendees will be facilitated talk-backs with each playwright following the readings.